fastai/fastai/docs/dev/gpu.md

 ```

 If you have more than one process using the same GPU, the cached memory from one process is not accessible to the other.
 The above code executed by the first process will solve this issue and make the freed GPU RAM available to the other process.

+It also might be helpful to note that `torch.cuda.memory_cached()` doesn't show how much memory pytorch has free in the cache, but it just indicates how much memory it currently has allocated, with some of it being used and may be some being free.
+To measure how much free memory available to use is in the cache do: `torch.cuda.memory_cached()-torch.cuda.memory_allocated()`.

 ### Reusing GPU RAM